When Can You Start Pumping Breastmilk If You’re Pregnant?

 When should I stop pumping?

-There’s no one answer to this question, but most experts will tell you that it is usually recommended to stop pumping around 6 months or when your child reaches about 20 pounds (for a full-term baby).
+There’s no one answer to this question, but most experts will tell you that it is usually recommended to stop pumping around six months or when your child reaches about 20 pounds (for a full-term baby).
 This is because the amount of breastmilk your body produces decreases over time, and babies reach an age where they can start eating solids and drinking other liquids besides breastmilk.
 You may also want to stop if you’re having problems with soreness or engorgement.

 - When your baby is ready to breastfeed.